-Motomi has been working with both private clients and developers in New York City and abroad for the past 10+ years.
-Her portfolio extends from high rise residential buildings to commercial grade furniture.
-This enables a reciprocal transfer of conception between projects of different scale and their respective function.
+Motomi has worked with both private clients and developers in New York City and abroad for over ten years.
+Her varied portfolio extends from high-rise residential buildings to commercial grade furniture.
+This enables a reciprocal transfer of concepts between projects of different scales and varied functions.

 In the beginning of her career, Motomi gained her experience in building alteration projects at European architectural practices.
 In 2008, she designed Dermalogica spa salons in Paris and Antwerp for Co.
 Studio in Antwerp, Belgium.
 In New York, she designed Avenues: The World School and several high-end residential projects for Bonetti Kozerski Architecture.